 Complaints were also made during open forum about food quality in the dining halls.
 Among these issues were a lack of salad dressing and an order of French fries that was not vegetarian friendly.
-Senate President Henderson suggested that any complaints students have should be recorded and dated before being reported to administrain attendance for the evening's open forum.
+Senate President Henderson suggested that any complaints students have should be recorded and dated before being reported to administra-